California Architect Uses Bellaforte to Help Achieve LEED Qualification

 “There are many energy production and conservation aspects designed for this home, along with water harvesting systems —- but it all really starts with the creation of an energy-efficient building envelope,” says Anasovich.
 “We believe the Bellaforté roofing tiles exemplify our dedication to the advancement of smart, sustainable architectural design.”

-Backed by a 50-year limited warranty, the patented snap-fit, self-locating Bellaforté roofing tiles installed on the Demattei home feature an integrated rain gutter, leading edge tab and rain dam.
+Backed by a lifetime limited materials warranty, the patented snap-fit, self-locating Bellaforté roofing tiles installed on the Demattei home feature an integrated rain gutter, leading edge tab and rain dam.
 The polymer Bellaforté tiles resist insects, fungus, algae, mold, cracking, fading and curling.

 Bellaforté roofing tiles use twenty percent less material than traditional synthetic and natural slate shingles, saving resources and reducing the tile weight.
 A square of Bellaforté roofing tile weighs just 185 pounds, helping reduce both installation time and landfill load due to reduced construction waste.